(Written by the first author to entrust her audiobook to Theresa)

-As her children grew, Theresa never forgot that thrill of being in front of a microphone, connecting people through the spoken word.
-When her oldest son surprised her by building a recording studio, knowing that she had a strong desire to become a professional narrator.
-Since that time, Theresa has been lending her voice to authors who have entrusted her with their stories.
-She brings these stories to life with the same dedication she brings to all her endeavors, the same excellence that earned her an Emmy and with the same enthusiasm as the five-year-old girl with her reel to reel recorder. – Ann Parker, author of Follow Me To Alaska
+But Theresa never forgot the thrill of being in front of a microphone and connecting people through the spoken word.
+When her oldest son surprised her with a home recording studio, and encouraged her to use her voice, she dove into audiobook narration as a profession.
+Since 2020, Theresa has been growing, honing her skills, and partnering with inspiring storytellers.
+She brings their stories to life with the same dedication she brings to all her endeavors, the same excellence that earned her an Emmy, and with the same enthusiasm as the five-year-old girl with her reel to reel recorder. – Ann Parker, author of Follow Me To Alaska

 Leading sessions and moderating panels at national and international virtual conventions for the Romance Slam Jam and International Pulpwood Queens and Timber Guys, Theresa created opportunities for learning, networking, and project collaboration with other narrators, indie authors, book publishers, audio production companies, and audiobook distribution entities.